- Stephen Sills, PhD

 Kathleen Colville, MSW, MSPH

-Kathy Colville is Cone Health's (Greensboro, NC) Director of Healthy Communities.
+Kathy Colville is North Carolina Institute of Medicine's (Morrisville, NC) President and CEO.
 Kathy's team works to connect clinical services and community assets so that everyone we serve has equitable access to the healthcare and living conditions that foster long and healthy lives.
 She holds a bachelor's degree in Comparative Literature from Brown University and Master's Degrees in Social Work and Public Health from UNC Chapel Hill.
 She is a PhD candidate in Public Administration at NC State University.